 If you don’t feel like driving: book flights!

-Typically in Spain, flights are cheaper than booking a train and just as cheap as booking the bus.
-It’s a lot faster to book a cheap air flight to get from point A to point B.
+Typically in Spain, flights are cheaper than booking a train and just as cheap as taking the bus.
+It’s a lot faster and more comfortable to book a cheap air flight to get from point A to point B than it is to spend 8 or more hours on a bus.

 Spain Travel Tip #5: Beware of the Summers

-Expect it to be over a hundred sometimes 110F in Madrid and even worse in Sevilla and Granada to the south.
-You might want to come to Spain in an off season, perhaps in April in May.
+Expect it to be over a hundred, sometimes 110F in Madrid, and even worse in Sevilla and Granada to the south.
+You might want to come to Spain in an off-season, perhaps in April or in May.

 Spain Travel Tip #6: Get Outta Town